MuLan: Multimodal-LLM Agent for Progressive and Interactive Multi-Object Diffusion: Multimodal-LLM Agent ( )

-To correct the possible mistakes made in the sequential generation process, \ours builds a feedback-loop control by a vision-language model (VLM).
-After each generation stage, \ours queries the VLM to inspect the generated object(s)and its consistency with the input prompt.
-If they do not align well, \ours will adjust the backward guidance and $T^*$ of the current stage to re-generate the object.
+To correct the possible mistakes made in the sequential generation process, \ours builds an adaptive feedback-loop control by interacting with a vision-language model (VLM).
+After each generation stage, \ours queries the VLM to inspect the generated object(s) and its consistency with the input prompt.
+If they do not align well, \ours will adjust the backward guidance of the current stage to re-generate the object.
 Such a close-loop control involves LLM, diffusion, and VLM and significantly automates the T2I generation for complicated prompts, leading to a more accurate generation in practice.

+In addition, the multi-step process naturally allows human-agent interaction/collaboration during generation in practice.
+Users can timely monitor the generation process.
+In this way, the interaction enables users to make preferred changes and adjustments to the generated images easily and effectively by providing adjusting prompts to \ours at any intermediate step, such as attribute adjustment, object adjustment, and spatial relationship adjustment.
+With the adjusting prompts, \ours will utilize the LLM to modify the original prompt accordingly and change the generation process to the preferred one.
+An illustration for different changes or adjustments during generation is shown in Figure~\ref{fig:interaction}, which indicates \ours can achieve both simple and composed complex adjustments with interaction.
+In contrast, for other existing generation and editing methods, users have to wait until the whole generation process is finished.
+Therefore, the proposed framework is more user-friendly and flexible in terms of human-agent interaction and collaboration.